 It’s a fuckload more liberating to not care what people think than to be wrapped up in a fear of judgement from douchebags who incorrectly believe they are entitled to spew any opinion that pops into their small mind.
 Spending your days worrying about what others think takes away from your ability to be productive and a preoccupation with changing yourself to suit the ideals of others takes away from your ability to live for yourself.
 You lose your sense of self and in turn become the product of other people instead of becoming a product of internal love and self acceptance.
 Instead of allowing others to have power over your self esteem and identity, take it back and love you for you.

 Learning to love yourself is a hard task especially when the world is full of fuckbags like these people but the sooner you learn to shoot down their arguments with logic, you take away their perceived justifications for being a bully.
 If you take away all the reasons they were hanging onto to justify their phobia or hatred, they have nothing left but to accept that they are just ignorant arseholes.

 It really is quite sweet when you see the recognition in their eyes that they are nothing more than an ill-informed arsehole.

-The secret of being a happy healthy queer person is how you perceive the bullshit that will come your way and come your way it will.
+The secret of being a happy healthy queer person is how you perceive the bullshit that will come your way.
 It’s not a matter of if but when.
 Either you can be affected by it at every turn and let it upset you or you can view it as something to laugh at because of the sheer ignorant stupidity of it all.
-It doesn’t work all the time, I still do get upset when I’m bombarded with phobic arguments especially when they are used successfully to influence governmental policy that will negatively affect my life but I use that upset emotion positively and redirect it in more productive ways like helping to campaign for equal rights or helping the queer youth in my area.
+It doesn’t work all the time, I still do get upset when I’m bombarded with phobic arguments especially when they’re used successfully to influence governmental policy that will negatively affect my life but I use that upset emotion positively and redirect it in more productive ways like helping to campaign for equal rights or helping the queer youth in my area.